williamdemeo/latex_wjd/tikz/README.md

-## tikz-examples
+## tikz examples

-This repository collects some tikz examples, mostly Hasse diagrams.
+This tikz/examples directory collects some tikz examples for including in LaTeX documents.

-To demonstrate how these can be inserted into LaTeX documents, each directory contains a file called directoryname.tex.
+To demonstrate how these can be used, each directory contains a file called directoryname.tex.
 For example, in the Lattices directory is a file called Lattice.tex which pulls in a bunch of lattices from that directory and surrounds them with a tikz environment.